Linus Yale Jr.

-Linus Yale Jr. (April 4, 1821 – December 25, 1868) was an American mechanical engineer, manufacturer, and co-founder with Henry R. Towne of the Yale Lock Company, which became the premier manufacturer of locks in the United States.
-He is best known for his inventions of locks, especially the cylinder lock.
-His basic lock design is still widely distributed today, and constitutes a majority of personal locks and safes.
+Linus Yale Jr. (April 4, 1821 – December 25, 1868) was an American businessman, inventor, mechanical engineer, and metalsmith.
+He was a co-founder with millionaire Henry R. Towne of the Yale Lock Company, which became the premier manufacturer of locks in the United States.
+He was the country's leading expert on bank locks and its most important maker.
+By the early 20th century, about three-quarter of all banks in America used his bank locks.
+He is best remembered for his inventions of locks, especially the cylinder lock, and his basic lock design is still widely distributed today, and constitutes a majority of personal locks and safes.